uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 ```bash
 gen3 roll all
 ```
-  Note: it might take a few minutes to complete, let it run.
+  Note: it might take a few minutes to complete; let it run.

 7. Get the newly created ELB endpoint so you can point your domain to it.
 ```bash